Welcome to Kindergarten!

-This will be my sixth year teaching, but my very first teaching Kindergarten!
+This will be my sixth year teaching and my second teaching Kindergarten at FGS.
 Prior to coming to Fisher, I was a Pre-Kindergarten teacher for the Decatur Public Schools.
 I graduated from Illinois State University with my degree in Early Childhood Education, and recently completed my Master’s Degree in Curriculum and Instruction.

 My husband and I currently live in Mahomet with our dog, Sam.
+We are expecting a baby boy in November.
 In my free time I enjoy cooking, reading, and spending time with my family!

 Please feel free to contact me at any time with questions or concerns.
 I am available via email, notes to school, a phone call, or face to face meeting.
 Please know, I want the relationship between home and school to be strong, and we are all in this together!
 I will also use the following ways to facilitate communication between home and school:

 Daily folder-Your child will take home their “Home and